quarerma/SudokoGameJava/README.md

 #### 1: Download and unzip the code

-#### 2: Find the folder with teh "src" folder and the "pom.xml" arquive
+#### 2: Find the folder with the "src" folder and the "pom.xml" arquive

 #### 3: Open the terminal on that folder, then run the following command:
 #####  "mvn install" - "if you have problems with this line code, try: mvn clean intall"